 Dengue fever occurs following the bite of an infected mosquito Aedes aegypti.
 This type of mosquito

-has a peculiar white spotted body and legs and is easy to recognize
+has a peculiar white spotted body and legs and is easy to recognize even by laymen.
+It breeds in

 clean water (see Question 20) and has a flight range of only 100 – 200 metres.
 The mosquito gets the